 Social media is a powerful tool in today's digital world, and marketers are always looking to improve their feed and account with content that speaks to their audience in a new and fresh way.
-Keeping your followers engaged takes a lot of work, but here are five tools to help make that a little bit easier even if you are going for a new social media strategy for hotels in 2019.
+Keeping your followers engaged takes a lot of work, but here are five tools to help make that a little bit easier, even if you are going for a new social media strategy for hotels.

 Schedulers are a great way to save time.
-When you create content for multiple social media accounts across various channels, you can upload this material in one sitting to go out at future times.
-These tools are great because most of the popular platforms allow you to manage various accounts across various channels all from the same management board.
+When you create content for multiple social media accounts across various channels, you can upload this material in one sitting to go out at later times.
+These tools are great because most of the popular platforms allow you to manage various accounts across various channels, all from the same management board.
 Great examples of popular schedulers are Buffer & Hootsuite.
-Although these tools aren’t free the small fee they charge for using their service is quickly earned back by the amount of valuable time it will save you.
+Although these tools aren't free, the small fee they charge for using their service is quickly earned back by the amount of valuable time it will save you.

 2. Photo Editing Tools